 Ms. Marvel: No Normal collects the first five issues of the 2015 hit series that garnered praise from critics and comic book fans alike, winning a Hugo award for Best Graphic Story in 2015.
 G. Willow Wilson’s Ms. Marvel presents a thoughtful reboot to a well-known superhero.
 Kamala Khan is a Muslim-American teenager who must navigate pressures at home and high school, all while fighting crime on the streets.
 Her polymorph powers, the ability to change her body into anything, are a perfect metaphor for Kamala’s real need to constantly shift and change to meet the expectations of the people around her.

 Ms. Marvel: No Normal delves into traditional comic book themes like the meaning of heroism and sacrifice but it also explores issues of identity, culture, and the experiences of first-generation Americans.
 As a One Book Text, Ms. Marvel offers a unique opportunity to connect to the Mosaics: Muslim Voices in America program organized by the Moraine Valley FIne and Performing Arts Center.
-Through this program, we would like to bring G. Willow Wilson to campus.
+Through this program, author G. Willow Wilson visits MVCC.
 Wilson is an award-winning writer who is a convert to Islam.
 She has written a memoir about her religious conversion, as well as novels and comic books.
 Wilson’s visit to campus would present an opportunity for a range of discussions on pop culture, diversity, religion, and the American experience.

 First-Generation Americans: Kamala Khan, like many first-generation Americans, lives between different worlds each with different expectations.
 She is a daughter with parents who have traditional expectations, she has a school life with pressures of American teenagers, and she has a social life with friends who offer their own set of pressures.
 Kamala’s experience represents that of many first-generation Americans who have to come to terms with the many different roles they are expected to take on.
 How do first-generation Americans see things differently from their parents?
 How do first-generation Americans see things differently from second or third-generation Americans?